Patton & Miller

 Patton & Miller was an architectural firm of Chicago, Illinois.
+Active from 1901, it was notable for its contribution to library architecture.

+Normand Smith Patton had been in partnership with other architects before he went into business with Grant C. Miller.

-Normand Smith Patton and Grant C. Miller designed over 100 Carnegie libraries nationwide, including Buffalo Township Public Library, built in 1894, and 14 more in Illinois.
+They designed over 100 Carnegie libraries nationwide, including Buffalo Township Public Library and 14 more in Illinois.

 They designed numerous buildings which have been preserved and are listed on the National Register of Historic Places.